-Safe Driving with Pets
+Safe Driving in Atlanta with Pets

 As a dog lover myself, I always love it when I see motorists driving around with their dog in the car.
 I don't like it as much when I see that some of these dogs are not restrained, are moving about the cabin, or trying to jump out the window.
 Not only are these dogs at a serious risk of injury when they are engaged in such behavior, but they are also creating a serious distraction for the driver.
 A new survey by the American Automobile Association finds that one in three drivers who drives with their pets in the car, is distracted by the animal.